 How do you satisfy the pride of one group without insulting another?

-Maybe the solution is to change Columbus Day to Italian Day.
-Italian-Americans have made far more important contributions to United States and Western culture, than the rediscovery of the Americas.
+Maybe the solution is to change the name to Italian Day.
+Italian-Americans have made far more important contributions to United States, than the rediscovery of the Americas.

 Rome spread Italian culture across the Mediterranean.
 The Italian Renaissance is the foundation of Western Civilization.
 There is no bigger contribution than that.